Monday night is club night

 All members are welcome to come down for a sociable knock around on Monday evenings.
 We play round robin format, typically 20 minutes per game or best of 3.
 Lights are on from 7.00 every Monday – the cost is £2 per person for members and £4 for non members to cover lighting.
 The first night is FREEEEEEE.

 We are affiliated to Scottish Squash and can offer fortnightly coaching from a fully qualified coach.
-Our Coach is Currently Scotland International Rory Stewart, the rates are competitive.
+Our Coach is Currently Scotland International Rory Stewart, Rory tours the World and has won PSA Tour events and represented Scotland at the European Team Championships; the rates are competitive.
 This is for adults and juniors alike.

 Annual scratch club championship